marvinjason/HuffmanCoding/README.md

 huffman.getRoot();
 ```

-or get a list of character to binary representation mapping
+or get a character to binary representation map
 ```java
 huffman.getDictionary();
 ```